biancamika/digital-garden/content/notes/3. Permanent Notes/Freedom is being conscious of your constraints.md

 ---
-title: Freedom is being conscious of your constraints
+title: "Freedom is being conscious of your constraints"
 ---
 ## Reference
 - **Source:** [[Kernel Learn Track - Resource Notes]]